Laragear/PermissionsDemo/README.md

 After you install Laragear Permissions, you will have one file called `roles/roles.php` in your application.
 Here you can define **roles**, each one with a set of named **permissions**.

-Let's set an example and commence with an online shop, operated by 3 people: Melissa who processes orders, Pedro who manages the inventory, and myself who manages the finances.
+Let's set an example and commence with an online shop, operated by 3 people: Melissa who processes orders, Pedro who manages the inventory, and John who manages the finances.

 To create a role we can use the convenient `Role` facade.
 After we set a name, we will use the `can()` method with an array of permissions related to the Role.